DaisukeMiyamoto/aws-parallelcluster-relion/README.md

 ![NICE-DCV](images/dcv_start.png)

-On NICE-DCV desktop, open **terminal** from Activities button on top left corner.
+On NICE-DCV desktop, open **terminal** from Activities button on top-left corner.
 Run following commands on the terminal for installing Relion.

 ```